pikers/tomlkit/docs/quickstart.rst

     >>> doc.pop("table2")
     # del doc["table2] is also possible

 Writing
 -------

-You can also write a new TOML document from scratch.
+You can easily write a new TOML document from scratch using our `Item` API in combination with built-in types.

 Let's say we want to create this following document